Pessimistic Verification for Open Ended Math Questions: Introduction

 Our main contributions are:

-\begin{itemize} \item We proposed three variants of pessimistic verification methods that could significantly enhance the verification ability of large language models with a higher efficiency than scaling long chain of thought. \item We curated QiuZhen-Bench, a dataset containing 1,054 questions of high quality and difficulty in advanced mathematics. \item We conducted extensive and thorough experiments, which further confirm the effectiveness of our method. \end{itemize}
+\begin{itemize} \item Our study highlights and investigates the cost inefficiencies widespread in current math reasoning workflows, providing a new perspective for the community. \item We proposed three variants of pessimistic verification methods that could significantly enhance the verification ability of large language models with a higher efficiency than scaling long CoT. \item We conducted comprehensive experiments to validate our approach and to determine the actual capabilities of frontier models on IMO-level tasks within a controlled budget. \end{itemize}